-We have entered into a Standby Commitment to Purchase Agreement with Farmer Mac, a System institution, to help manage credit risk.
+We have entered into a Standby Commitment to Purchase Agreement with the Farmer Mac, a System institution, to help manage credit risk.
 If a loan covered by the agreement goes into default, subject to certain conditions, we have the right to sell the loan to Farmer Mac.
 This agreement remains in place until the loan is paid in full.
-The guaranteed principal amount of loans subject to the purchase agreement was \$116.5 million, \$127.2 million, and \$42.7 million at December 31, 2018, 2017, and 2016, respectively.
-We paid Farmer Mac commitment fees totaling \$0.4 million, \$0.3 million, and \$0.2 million in 2018, 2017, and 2016, respectively.
-These amounts are included in "Other operating expenses" in the Consolidated Statements of Comprehensive Income.
-During 2018, no loans were sold to Farmer Mac under this agreement.
+The guaranteed principal of loans subject to the purchase agreement was \$117.4 million, \$116.5 million, and \$127.2 million at December 31, 2019, 2018, and 2017, respectively.
+We paid Farmer Mac commitment fees totaling \$0.4 million, \$0.4 million, and \$0.3 million in 2019, 2018, and 2017, respectively.
+These amounts are included in other operating expense in the Consolidated Statements of Comprehensive Income.
+During 2019, no loans were sold to Farmer Mac under this agreement.